 Some active birders have yet to take the eBird plunge.
-Do you have a slight pang of guilt each time you receive an eBird Alert, knowing that you should be submitting your sightings too?
+Do you have a slight pang of guilt each time you receive an eBird Alert, feeling that you should be submitting your sightings too?
 It’s okay, many of us have been there.
-Let 2019 be a chance to share your sightings with other birders just as their sightings have helped you.
+Let 2020 be a chance to share your sightings with other birders just as their sightings have helped you.
 Once you do, eBird will be even more powerful for you as well.

 Do you want to do eBird, but feel that something is stopping you?
 Here are some common misconceptions for those hesitant to use eBird and solutions to help get you our birding!